Bone Densitometry

 • T-score, which is your bone density compared to what is normally expected for a young adult of your gender.

-• Z-score, which compares your bone density to what is normally expected for you age, gender and weight.
+• Z-score, which compares your bone density to what is normally expected for your age, gender, and weight.
 This helps pinpoint whether factors other than aging are causing your bone loss.

 All women should have a bone density test performed at the onset of menopause to evaluate a future risk of osteoporosis or the need for future therapy.
 Patients with the following risk factors are at an even higher risk for osteoporosis and should be tested: